mdeeter/hanbrkcli-watcher/README.md

 ## Configuration

 The script can be customized using the `config.ini` file.
-If the file doesn't exist, the script will use default values.
+If the file doesn't exist, the script will use default values and create directories in the default locations.

+**Note:** The script automatically creates the configured directories (input, output, done, logs) if they don't exist, including any parent directories needed for custom paths.

 ### Creating Your Configuration File